egedirek/i2i-internship-exercises/Homeworks/HAZELCAST-EX-02/README.md

 ## 2-  And then run the serviceses with two seperate local terminal for each.

-for Managment Center (docker run --rm -p 8080:8080 hazelcast/management-center:latest)
+for Management Center (docker run --rm -p 8080:8080 hazelcast/management-center:latest)

 ![Screenshot_12](https://github.com/user-attachments/assets/afb69a28-dfae-4466-9c79-40bc55ed40b6)